Yamanto

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Yamanto had a median income among taxpayers of $57,796 with an average level standing at $64,489.
-This is lower than national averages which were $58,236 and $72,799 across Greater Brisbane respectively.
-Based on Wage Price Index growth of 9.91% from July 2023 to September 2025, current estimates for Yamanto would be approximately $63,524 (median) and $70,880 (average).
-According to the Census conducted in August 2021, household, family and personal incomes in Yamanto cluster around the 61st percentile nationally.
-Income distribution data shows that 41.7% of Yamanto residents earn between $1,500 and $2,999 (2,184 individuals), which aligns with regional levels where this cohort also represents 33.3%.
-After accounting for housing costs, Yamanto residents retain 87.6% of their income, indicating strong purchasing power.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, Yamanto had a median income among taxpayers of $57,796 and an average income of $64,489.
+These figures are lower than national averages, which stood at $58,236 and $72,799 respectively across Greater Brisbane.
+Based on Wage Price Index growth of 9.91% from financial year ending June 2023 to September 2025, estimated median income in Yamanto would be approximately $63,524 and average income $70,880 by the latter date.
+According to the 2021 Census, incomes in Yamanto cluster around the 61st percentile nationally.
+Income distribution shows that 41.7% of residents (2,193 individuals) earn between $1,500 and $2,999, aligning with regional levels where this cohort represents 33.3%.
+After housing costs, Yamanto residents retain 87.6% of their income, indicating strong purchasing power.

 Frequently Asked Questions - Income